vkhangpham/glossary/README.md

 - Structured extraction with Pydantic schemas
 - Performance profiles (speed/accuracy/balanced)

+Queue monitoring helpers: use `monitor_queue_status` for the resilient wrapper that tolerates SDK variations, and `get_queue_status` when you need the raw Firecrawl client response for instrumentation or dashboards.

 ### Modular Architecture

 Mining module refactored into 9 focused modules: